 For years, dogs have been microchipped.
 It is a no-brainer to have a dog microchipped, dogs usually go outside to potty, dogs are taken to obedience classes, for walks, rides, and hikes.
 Therefore, dogs are more susceptible to straying from home and becoming lost.
 Nowadays, most cats live indoors never setting a paw outside.
-However, a cat can accidentally get outside because a door did not close all the way, a visitor to our home accidentally allows the cat to get out, or instead of using a carrier to transport our cat to the vet's office we carry it in our arms from house to car.
-A cat can suddenly escape our arms, and away he goes.
+However, a cat can accidentally get outside because a door did not close all the way, a visitor to the home accidentally allows the cat to get out, or instead of using a carrier to transport the cat to the vet's office we carry it in our arms from house to car, and a cat can suddenly escape our arms and away he goes.

 After Hurricane Katrina, Pelaqita Persians began a policy of microchipping all the kittens we produced.
 I also microchipped all of my Persian cats.
 All of our kittens are microchipped and "registered" with the proper agency before their ever leaving our home.
-Many of our kittens go to their new homes using plane rides.
+Many of our kittens go to their new homes via in-cabin plane rides with their owner or private courier or the new owner drives to our home to pick them up.
 God forbid, but what if they escaped during transport?
 At least with a registered microchip before their departure, their chances of being returned to their owner greatly increases.
 Without a microchip, the cat would be lost forever either because it was in a shelter somewhere and was adopted or because a well-meaning cat lover found the kitty and kept it thinking it was a stray.
+(Like a Persian cat could be considered a stray!)
 Furthermore, if an intact animal comes into a shelter and cannot be identified and is put up for adoption, it is spayed or neutered before such placement.
 Can you imagine your several thousand dollar breeding, titled Persian cat being in a shelter and then being altered?
 I would be devastated.

 I believe it is important to educate the public that when a stray is found, it is imperative to take the animal to a shelter or a vet's office and have it scanned for a microchip.
 Thus, ensuring the return to the rightful owner of the lost/stray pet.